Academic holds are used to collect outstanding parking fines, library fines and obligations, or other financial debt to the college, Cascadia may:

-You must check your Student Schedule DAILY to find out if you have been automatically added into your class(es).
+You must check online at the ctcLink Portal daily to find out if you have been automatically added into your class(es).

-REMEMBER tuition is due either by the tuition deadline or, if you have been waitlisted into a class after the deadline, tuition and fees are due by 8:00 am on the second business day.
+Note: Tuition is due either by the tuition deadline or, if you have been waitlisted into a class after the deadline, tuition and fees are due within one business day.
 Non-payment may result in being dropped from your class(es).

 Please be advised of the following factors relating to the waitlist with our new ctclink system:

 - Students are only able to be enrolled for a single section of a course.
 If a student is both enrolled in one section of a class and on the waitlist for a different section of the same class, their position on the waitlist will not change and they will never enroll in the course from the waitlist as long as they are enrolled/registered in another section.

 - If a student is enrolled in one section of a class and wants to be placed on the waitlist for another section, they will need to use the “Swap Class” feature in ctclink to be able to move from one section to the other.

 - Students can waitlist for multiple sections of the same class, with the following

 - Students cannot choose their preference for which section they will be auto-enrolled first.
 The waitlist process will enroll the student in the section that has the first available seat.